 Where is ITIL Framework used?

 Is ITIL Framework specific to only Government?
 Or to a specific sector such as Banking, Healthcare, Manufacturing?
 No!
-You can use ITIL Framework across industries wherever you are using Information Technology Services to provide benefits and values to the business.
+You can use this framework across industries wherever you are using Information Technology Services to provide benefits and values to the business.
 Wherever IT Service Management is, ITIL Framework is the pillar that supports it.
 ITIL Framework is the collection of best practices which help you manage IT services more efficiently.

 When is ITIL Framework used?

 Is there a stage when ITIL Framework needs to be used?
 Do organizations need a certain level of maturity or, are there any prerequisites for implementing the ITIL Framework?
-ITIL Framework can be implemented at any stage.
+It can be implemented at any stage.
 Preferably, when your company has a set of defined processes in place for delivering IT services, implement the ITIL Framework.